ThoughtSpot and Salesforce Integration

 Embeddable objects🔗

 ThoughtSpot allows users to create several types of objects.
-Before we get into the details, it’s important to understand that any of the following objects can be easily embed into Salesforce:
+You can easily embed any of the following objects into Salesforce:

-• Spotter - AI-powered assistant that helps users analyze data using natural language
+• Spotter - An AI-powered assistant that helps users analyze data using natural language.

-• Full Application - Allows you to embed the full ThoughtSpot application or the individual application pages
+• Full Application - Allows embedding the full ThoughtSpot application or the individual application pages.

 Embedding methods🔗